justdeko/kuiver/README.md

 ## What it does

-- 2 basic Layout algorithms for arranging the graphs (hierarchical and force-directed)
+- 2 built-in layout algorithms (hierarchical and force-directed) plus support for custom layouts
 - Handles both acyclic and cyclic graphs
 - Customizable nodes and edges
 - Zooming and panning